Chapter 3 Getting Started with Reactis

 since the beginning of the current simulation run.
 To open a scope:

 Scopes also have a zoom feature which is particularly useful for viewing the details of long signals.
-The zoom feature uses the mouse to select an initial region of interest, which can be subsequently repositioned using the mouse.
+To zoom in, select a region of interest by clicking in the scope and dragging to specify a region.
+To scroll, hold down the control key, then click in the scope and drag.
 See Section 7.5.3 for more details on scopes.

 3.4.5 Querying the User for Inputs